 - 1. Minimise the encroachment of new housing on the countryside. - 2.
 Prioritise the siting of new housing developments within the existing built up area. - 3.
 Ensure that new developments meet the needs of all sectors of the community. - 4.
-Ensure that necessary infrastructure, such as water supply and sewage disposal, is in place before developments are approved.
+Ensure that all necessary infrastructure, such as water supply and sewage disposal, is in place before future developments.

-- 1. Create a Town Development Plan based on the views of local residents as expressed through the household survey. - 2.
-Seek to ensure that new housing meets the needs of the community single person housing, two and three bedroom family homes, affordable housing and sheltered accommodation for the elderly.

-- 3. Seek agreements which give priority to local people in allocation of new social housing. - 4.
+- 1. Conduct a Housing Growth Review study based on the views of local residents as expressed through the household survey. - 2.
+Seek to ensure that new housing meets the needs of the community single person housing, two and three bedroom family homes, affordable housing and sheltered accommodation for the elderly. - 3.
+Seek agreements which give priority to local people in allocation of new social housing. - 4.
 Investigate ownership schemes which make house purchase more attainable, especially for key workers and local young people. - 5.
-Encourage Sovereign Housing in its plans to redevelop existing sites such as Fairfields and Northview Heights to provide modern social housing. - 6.
-Support plans to build sheltered accommodation on sites with level access to the High Street. - 7.
-Until Housing Site Allocations are adopted as part of West Berkshire Council's new Local Development Framework, restrict all new development to brownfield and windfall sites within the existing settlement boundary of Hungerford. - 8.
-Where any development outside the existing settlement boundary is proposed, give priority to previously developed land or a small number of greenfield sites, selected to ensure that the town remains compact. - 9.
+Encourage Sovereign Housing in its plans to redevelop existing sites such as Fairfields and Northview Heights to provide modern social housing.

+- 6. Support plans to build sheltered accommodation on sites with level access to the High Street. - 7.
+Until Housing Site Allocations are adopted as part of West Berkshire Council's Local Development Framework, oppose all new development outside the existing settlement boundary of Hungerford. - 8.
+Where any development outside the existing settlement boundary is proposed, priority should be given to previously developed land or a small number of greenfield sites, selected to ensure that the town remains compact. - 9.
 Oppose infill developments, for example in gardens, where density or design is not in keeping with the neighbouring properties or which cause access or traffic problems.
 Otherwise, support infill developments within the settlement boundary. - 10.
-Provide land for housing by relocating industry from areas such as Smitham Bridge Road to Charnham Park. - 11.
+Promote land for housing by relocating industry from areas such as Smitham Bridge Road. - 11.
 Ensure that new developments are of a high design quality, in keeping with the surrounding landscape. - 12.
 Ensure that traffic flows and congestion impacts are considered in all planning decisions.